MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

     Set-OMEConfiguration -Identity "OME Configuration" -SocialIdSignIn:$false

-5. Confirm the warning message for customizing the default template with **"Y"** for Yes and press **Enter**.
+5. Confirm the warning message for customizing the default template with **Y** for Yes and press **Enter**.

 6. Check the default configuration again and validate, the SocialIdSignIn parameter is now set to False.

     Get-OMEConfiguration -Identity "OME Configuration" |fl

-7. Leave the PowerShell window and client open.
+7. Notice the result should show the SocialIDSignIn is set to False.
+Leave the PowerShell window and client open.

 You have successfully deactivated the usage of foreign identity providers, such as Google and Facebook in Office 365 Message Encryption.